0x7ffc/0x7ffc.github.io/_posts/2019-02-23-graph-traversal-made-easy-part-2.md

 end
 ```

-- The first step is building the adjancency lists.
+- The first step is building the adjacency lists.
 - We use `parent` (a hash table) to mark vertices as visited.
 If we've visited it, we just skip it.

 ---